Foreign policy of the Woodrow Wilson administration: Mexico

 Pancho Villa (1878–1923), a local bandit who built up a regional base, became a major national figure when he led anti-Huerta forces in the Constitutionalist Army 1913–14.
 At the height of his power and popularity in late 1914 and early 1915, Washington considered recognizing him as Mexico's legitimate authority.
 However Villa was decisively defeated by Constitutionalist General Alvaro Obregón in summer 1915, and the U.S. aided Constitutionalist leader Venustiano Carranza directly against Villa.
 Villa, much weakened, conducted a raid on the small border village of Columbus, New Mexico killing 18 Americans.
 His goal was to goad Wilson into a war with Carranza.
 Instead Wilson sent the Army on a limited punitive expedition led by General John J. Pershing deep into Mexico.
 It failed to capture Villa.
 Mexican public and elite opinion turned strongly against the U.S. and war was growing more and more likely.
 Wilson realized that escalating tensions with Germany were much more important and recalled the invasion force in early 1917 as war with Germany approached.

 Meanwhile, Germany was trying to divert American attention from Europe by sparking a war.
 It sent Mexico the Zimmermann Telegram in January 1917, offering a military alliance to reclaim lands the United States had forcibly taken via conquest in the Mexican–American War.
-British intelligence intercepted the message, passing it on to Washington when tensions were highest.
+British intelligence intercepted the message, and revealed it to the American government when tensions were high.
 Wilson released it to the press, escalating demands for American war against Germany.
 The Mexican government rejected the proposal after its military warned of massive defeat if they attempted to follow through with the plan.
-Mexico stayed neutral; selling large amounts of oil to Britain for her fleet.
+Mexico stayed neutral; selling large amounts of oil to Britain for the Royal Navy.